dragonflyoss/d7y.io/docs/reference/commands/client/dfdaemon.md

 ### Download with Proxy

-When the dfdameon setup, it setup a HTTP proxy.
+When the dfdameon setups, it setups a HTTP proxy.
 Users can download traffic is proxied to P2P networks via the HTTP Proxy.

 #### Download with HTTP protocol